ls-urrutia/dise-o-interfaz-ev/README.md

-# Final evaluation of the asignature 'Interface Design' (INACAP) // (Informe en Español abajo)
+# Final evaluation of the asignature 'Interface Design' (INACAP)

 * Web application with Bootstrap